 For ease of reading this article, we recommend downloading a sample SAT score report.

 Your Total Score

 As readers do with a newspaper, students reading their SAT score report should start with the biggest headline — their total score, the number listed in large print.
 Considered the “bottom line” evaluation of the student’s performance, it can range from 400 to 1600.
 The next thing to read, immediately below the total score, are the scores for Math and Evidence-Based Reading and Writing (most people call it the “English” score).
 These scores range from 200 to 800, and together, they make up the composite.
 It’s important for students to know their total, English, and Math scores because these are the scores that college admissions offices publish for their admitted classes.
-For instance, Columbia University’s website reveals that the middle 50 percent of students admitted to the class of 2021 earned between 1490 and 1580 for their total score.
+For instance, Columbia University’s website reveals that the middle 50 percent of students admitted to the class of 2025 earned between 1510 and 1560 for their total score.

 The total, English, and Math scores also are the numbers that members of the general public are likely to use in terms of understanding SAT scores — in other words, they’re the scores that allow testers to talk with regular people about their SAT performance.
-The thirty-year-old alumnus who interviews your child for her dream college might not know what the subscores mean, but they’ll know what she’s talking about when she discusses the total, Math, and English scores.
+The thirty-year-old alumnus who interviews your child for their dream college might not know what the subscores mean, but they’ll know what they’re talking about when they discuss the total, Math, and English scores.
 Another set of numbers that put a student’s performance in real-world perspective appears beneath each of these big scores.
 On a scale of 100, these numbers reveal the percentile where the score falls among what the College Board (the company that publishes the SAT) defines as “typical U.S. students,” along with the percentile where the score falls among typical SAT testers.
-Because not all U.S. students plan to pursue higher education but SAT testers do, the SAT tester percentile is the more useful in terms of understanding how a tester’s scores compare with the scores of her college-bound peers.
+Because not all U.S. students plan to pursue higher education but SAT testers do, the SAT tester percentile is the more useful in terms of understanding how a tester’s scores compare with the scores of their college-bound peers.